giacomomarchioro/EnglishIPAvowelsgame/README.md

 # EnglishIPAvowelsgame
-EnglihsIPAvowelgame allows the user to exercise to identify the different vowels using Linux terminal at the moment.
+EnglihsIPAvowelgame allows the user to exercise to identify the different vowels using Ubunut terminal at the moment.